ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 55. ###  You need to select performance metrics to correctly evaluate the regression model.
     Which two metrics can you use?

-    a Root Mean Square Error value that is low.
+    A Root Mean Square Error value that is low.
 Root mean squared error (RMSE) creates a single value that summarizes the error in the model.

-    an R-Squared value close to 1.
+    An R-Squared value close to 1.
 Coefficient of determination, often referred to as R2, represents the predictive power of the model as a value between 0 and 1.
 Zero means the model is random (explains nothing); 1 means there is a perfect fit.

 56. ###  You need to add logging to the script to allow Hyperdrive to optimize hyperparameters for the AUC metric.
 What should you do?